-The notion that someone could make wine in the comfort of their own home took off in the early nineteen seventies and led to a nationwide explosion in the popularity of the product of grape fermentation.
+The notion that someone could make wine at home became popular in the early 1970’s and led to a proliferation of small-batch home winemaking.

 It may have started small, but like the tiny acorn, the American wine industry grew into a mighty oak that changed the way that people all over the globe thought about and made wine.